fujitake/vantiq-related/vantiq-aiml-integration/docs/jp/vantiq_llm_use_private_models.md

     "mode": "chat",
     "character": "Example"
 }
-//var response = SELECT ONE FROM SOURCE textgenapi WITH headers = headers, body = body var response = SELECT ONE FROM SOURCE textgenapi WITH body = body, path = path
+var response = SELECT ONE FROM SOURCE textgenapi WITH body = body, path = path
 ```